maamecobbinah/York-Region-Crime-Forecasting-Staffing-Analysis/README.md

 #### A. Crime Forecasting for York Region
 Forecast total crime trends for York Region and for one selected Police District.
-Identify the district most at risk of a future increase in crime and explain why.
-Integrate one external public dataset (not provided) into the forecasting model—representing external factors that may influence crime (e.g., weather, unemployment, population growth).
+Identify the district most at risk of a future increase in crime and explain why. identify  external factors that may influence crime (e.g., weather, unemployment, population growth).

 #### B. Staffing & Scheduling Forecast for 4 District
 Forecast future calls-for-service demand specifically for 4 District (Vaughan).